paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 With all coretime consumers paying a unified price, one can remove all liquidity restrictions on cores purchased either during the initial market phase or renewed in the renewal phase.
 This creates a meaningful `SETTLEMENT_PERIOD`, where final agreements and deals between coretime consumers can be arranged on the social layer, complementing the agility this system seeks to establish.

 Under the new design, it is possible to obtain the `clearing_price`, a uniform price that anchors new entrants and current tenants.
-The design includes a dynamic reserve price adjustment mechanism, based on actual core consumption, which complements market-based price discovery.
+Based on actual core consumption, the design includes a dynamic reserve price adjustment mechanism that complements market-based price discovery.
 These two components ensure robust price discovery and mitigate price collapse in cases of slight underutilisation or collusive behaviour.

 ## Motivation